kyl191/ansible-role-openvpn/tests/end to end.md

 But should the system running the ansible playbook be the system testing the client connections?
 Potentially, but then there could be issues recovering from network misconfigurations (admittedly probably not).

 Having a separate script that SSHes to a test node would be better... except SSH outgoing packets might get caught and forced to go via the VPN tunnel?

+## Github Runner not suitable

+We can probably mess with the network settings directly on the machine [since sudo is usable](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#administrative-privileges), but that doesn't help with triggering the client test.

+Maybe Github Actions could be the test runner that triggers the AWS build then tests locally?